fermyon/bartholomew/docs/content/templates.md

 ### Values reference

 The following values are available in the template.
 This is formatted in YAML for readability.
-The three top-level objects are:
+The four top-level objects are:

 - *page:* The content for the current page
 - *site:* Info about the entire site
-- *env:* Information from the browser or the request, presented as environment variables.
+- *env:* Information about the environment variables.
+- *request* - Information about the browser, HTTP request and other spin information.

 To reference a particular value, use dotted notation.
 For example, `page` has a `head`, which has the page's `title`.
 To access the title, use `{{ page.head.title }}`.